slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 <summary>Help</summary>

 The following are managed automatically by workflow.
 Do not set them manually.
-- Labels: Feature, Bug Fix, Infrastructure, Breaking API
+- Labels: Feature, Bug Fix, Infrastructure, Breaking API, File Major, File Minor
 - Milestone

 See PR Automation & Validation below for details.
 </details>